-According to the annual Food & Healthy Survey from the International Food Information Council, more than four out of five consumers say that COVID-19 has altered their food habits, pushing them to purchase, prepare, eat, and think about food in a different light.
-Of those surveyed, a higher percentage of people said that they were eating healthier than usual as a direct result of the public-health crisis, and experts forecast that healthy eating will continue to be a trend in a post-pandemic world.
+According to the annual Food & Healthy Survey from the International Food Information Council, more than four out of five consumers say that COVID-19 has altered their food habits.
+It’s inspired them to purchase, prepare, eat, and think about food in a different light.
+Of those surveyed, a higher percentage of people said that they were eating healthier than usual as a direct result of the public-health crisis.
+Experts forecast that healthy eating will continue to be a trend in a post-pandemic world.

 As consumers become hungry for better diets, they need to connect with people who can educate them on the nutritional value of their food.
 With their unparalleled knowledge about agricultural practices, farmers have unique insights to help educate the public on the foods being produced for consumers’ tables.